-Planning on tromping through frosted peaks after the Polar Vortex, heading out for a hike during this spring’s colossal snow melt or lacing up for an ultra-long trail run?
+Planning on tromping up a snowy peak this winter?
+Or lacing up for an ultra-long fall trail run?
 The extra layer of protection from gaiters will help keep your outing a challenging adventure rather than a painful sufferfest.

 Whether snow, rain or overgrown trails are the terrain du jour, there are different types of gaiters that excel for different activities, each with different features.
 But which kind of gaiter you need largely depends on what you’ll be doing.
 So how do you choose?

-In addition to the fabrication and design, most gaiter are also equipped with: a strap that fits over the instep of your boot or shoe or lace hook that holds the gaiter in place; a top closure that cinches or clips tight to seal the upper half of the gaiter; and some sort of entry system.
-Often the entry system is a closure like Velcro, but can also be a zipper.
+In addition to the fabrication and design, most hiking gaiters are also equipped with: a strap that fits over the instep of your boot or shoe or lace hook that holds the gaiter in place; a top closure that cinches or clips tight to seal the upper half of the gaiter; and some sort of entry system.
+The entry system is a closure like Velcro.
 In the case of ultra minimalist gaiters, a tighter, stretchy design serves this purpose.
 Typically, our gaiters have a front entry – where the closure system runs down the length of your shin – which makes getting in and out of the gaiter on the trail or in the hills a hassle-free task.

 Our alpine gaiters have a more general purpose.
 Crafted to protect your feet while hiking, snowshoeing or cross-country skiing, these gaiters are made with waterproof and breathable fabric uppers and also an abrasion-resistant lower to protect your ankles and lower legs from sticks, rocks and other trail debris.